orgullomoore/WA-expl/CL_data_extraction.md

 You are now running the final script with a progress bar and ETA.
 </details>
 Et voilà !
-Around 4.5 hours later, I had a 4.22 GB file, [wa_opinions_v3_2025-12-24.csv](https://huggingface.co/datasets/orgullomoore/WA_opinions/resolve/main/wa_opinions_v3_2025-12-24.csv), which contained all my opinions and were ready to import into mysql.
+Around 4.5 hours later, I had a 4.22 GB file, [wa_opinions_v3_2025-12-24.csv](https://huggingface.co/datasets/orgullomoore/WA_opinions/resolve/main/wa_opinions_v3_2025-12-24.csv), which contained all my opinions and were ready to import into my database.
 I then used the following code to import my data into my table:

 ```python
 import csv